Table of Contents

 Prevention of Spontaneous Bacterial Peritonitis

 A prophylactic regimen of trimethoprim-sulfamethoxazole, norfloxacin or ceftriaxone may help in reducing the predisposition of the patient to developing the infection.
 Methods to control other risk factors such as hemorrhage from ruptured varices should also be employed.
+Recently, Rifaximin, a nonabsorbable antibiotic, has been found effective in prophylaxis of SBP

 The correct answer can be found below the references.

 An admitted patient with a diagnosis of liver cirrhosis appears to have a tense, globular abdomen.
 He complains of headache and fever.
-A diagnostic paracentesis is done.
+Diagnostic paracentesis is done.
 Upon examination of the fluid aspirate, it is found out that the sample has a polymorphonuclear cell count of 275 cells/mm2.
 There is no bleeding and the aspirate appears turbid but without any frank discoloration.
 After a few days, the culture results arrive, indicating that E. coli is present in the aspirate.
 How would you classify the ascitic infection?

 - Spontaneous bacterial peritonitis